The gross margin is a measure of business success.

 These are just a few of the key performance indicators:

 First, identify the variables in the formula to calculate the gross margin.
 Then, fill in the values.
 The income statement includes total revenues and costs of goods sold.
-Here are the steps to calculate gross margin.
+Here are the steps to calculate:

 Begin by calculating the total revenue for your desired period.
 This figure is calculated by multiplying the total number of goods sold by their selling price.
 If you sell 100 dolls at $150 each, your total revenue is $15,000.
 Total revenue can be calculated as follows: